Key takeaways

 LangMem is an open-source Python SDK from LangChain that adds long-term memory capabilities to AI agents .
 Released in early 2025, it provides tooling to extract important information from conversations, optimize agent behavior through prompt refinement, and maintain persistent memory across sessions .

 The library builds on LangChain's earlier experiments with hosted memory services and LangGraph's persistent storage layer .
-It ships as a lightweight pip install langmem package with ~1.3K GitHub stars .
+It ships as a lightweight pip install langmem package with ~1.5K GitHub stars as of June 2026 .

 How It Works: Three Memory Types